robpc/git-semver/README.md

 2.0.5-main.4+24cbac1
 ```

-Use `-d, --add-build-date [format]` to add a date string to the build metadata.
+Use `-d, --add-build-date [format]` option to add a date string to the build metadata.
 If the option is used, but no format is supplied, the default format of `YYYYMMDD-HHmmss` will be used.
-The format string can be anything valid for `dayjs().format("")` in the [dayjs library](https://day.js.org/docs/en/display/format) used to format the date. \_Note: To maintain `semver` compatibility, only use `[0-9a-zA-Z-]` characters per the [semver documentation](https://semver.org/#spec-item-10).
+The format string can be anything valid for the [dayjs library `format` function](https://day.js.org/docs/en/display/format) used to format the date. _Note: To maintain semver compatibility, only use `[0-9a-zA-Z-]` characters per the [semver documentation](https://semver.org/#spec-item-10)._

 _examples_